cwendorf/Sourcebook/EASI/using-software/oneway.md

 testMeansOmnibus(Outcome~Factor)
 ```

-Get the proportion of variance account for by the main effect.
+Get the proportion of variance accounted for by the main effect.

 ```{r}
 estimateMeansEffect(Outcome~Factor)